xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

     cisco@server1:/home/cisco#
     </code></pre></div>
 2. The root certificate is created with the private key.
 Here it will be valid for one year only.
 If used in production this may be changed.
-Many question will be asked, you can fill the information as you prefer, this is only informational.
+Many questions will be asked, you can fill the information as you prefer, this is only informational.
     <div class="highlighter-rouge"><pre class="highlight"><code>
     cisco@server1:/home/cisco# <span style="background-color:yellow">openssl req -x509 -new -nodes -key CA.key -sha256 -days 365 -out CA.pem</span>
     Enter pass phrase for CA.key: